Canadian investigator begins work on Adriana Younge’s case - Guyana Chronicle

 Blanhum confirmed that a forensic review of the digital video recorder (DVR) system determined the pool camera was inactive on the day in question.
 However, he said the police do have other relevant footage that may prove vital to the investigation.

-Last weekend a photographs began circulating online, reportedly taken at 1:29 PM on the day Adriana went missing, showing several persons in and around the pool area at the hotel.
+Last weekend a photograph began circulating online, reportedly taken at 1:29 PM on the day Adriana went missing, showing several persons in and around the pool area at the hotel.

 Given the time stamp and claims attached to it, Blanhum was asked whether the image had been verified as part of the investigation and will it be addressed publicly as new evidence.